What are Medical Practice Loans?

 Once approved, you’ll be notified of how much you qualify to borrow and what your rate will be, as well as what your monthly payment will be.

-While requirements will vary from lender to lender, generally, you’ll need to be in business two or more years and have annual revenues of $120,000 to qualify for a business loan for doctors.
+While requirements will vary from lender to lender, generally, you’ll likely need to be in business two or more years and have annual revenues of $120,000 to qualify for a business loan for doctors.

-As long as you’re using your loan for expenses related to starting or building your medical practice, you’ll be fine.
+As long as you’re using your term loan for expenses related to starting or building your medical practice, you’ll be fine.
 Here are a few examples of how you might use yours.

 You offer x-ray services and know that if you upgrade your equipment to the newest technology, you can attract more customers and bring in more revenues.
 But you don’t have the capital to purchase such a high-cost item.
 A business loan can help.